-Course Description: Explain the Purpose and scope of official statistics; Explain and discuss structure and work of the National Statistical System, its Organization, methods and practices of data collection and dissemination of Official Statistics; Social Statistics: Define educational levels, purpose, principles and procedures with respect to education statistical data collection, Understand and appreciate data requirement for educational development purposes, Understand and appreciate various rate and ratios required for analysis of statistics on teacher and pupils: Understand definition and scope of health related statistical issues, Understand statistics on medical facilities and uses of hospital records, Comprehend basic ideas of epidemiological issues and indicators of health, Understand and define scope of housing statistics, Understand the importance of statistics related to: definition of a dwelling unit, housing condition, housing needs requirements, Understand labour and employment statistics: Explain how the following statistics are defined and calculated: labour force, economically active and inactive population, employment rates etc, Understand the importance of statistics, Migration statistics, Civil registration statistics, Economic statistics; Concept and measure of poverty; Poverty line: Economic growth versus population growth; System of national accounts (SNA): Explain the importance of compiling national accounts; Explain the uses of national accounts in socio-economic planning; Millennium Development Goals (MDGS); National Development Goals (NDP).
+Course Description: Explain the Purpose and scope of official statistics; Explain and discuss structure and work of the National Statistical System, its Organization, methods and practices of data collection and dissemination of Official Statistics; Social Statistics: Define educational levels, purpose, principles and procedures with respect to education statistical data collection, Understand and appreciate data requirement for educational development purposes, Understand and appreciate various rate and ratios required for analysis of statistics on teacher and pupils: Understand definition and scope of health related statistical issues, Understand statistics on medical facilities and uses of hospital records, Comprehend basic ideas of epidemiological issues and indicators of health, Understand and define scope of housing statistics, Understand the importance of statistics: Explain how the following statistics are defined and calculated: labour force, economically active and inactive population, employment rates etc, Understand the importance of: Trade statistics, Migration statistics, Civil registration statistics, Economic statistics; Concept and measure of poverty; Poverty line: Economic growth versus population growth; System of national accounts (SNA): Explain the importance of compiling national accounts; Explain the uses of national accounts in socio-economic planning; Millennium Development Goals (MDGS); National Development Goals (NDP).

 POP 3611 INTRODUCTION TO DEMOGRAPHY

+NQF Level 6

+NQF Credits 16

 Course assessment: Continuous assessment (at least two test and two assignments) 40%; Examination

+60% (1x3hour Examination paper).

+Prerequisite None

+Contact hours: 4 lectures per week/14 weeks

-Course Description: Population trends: Demographic transition theory, Population trends in the world and Namibia in particular, Population size and composition, World population conferences; Population change: Components of population change, the population balancing equation, Decomposition and synthesis of demographic components to explain or to estimate population change; Fertility: Definitions and key concepts in fertility, Sources of data for fertility analysis, Levels, trends and differentials of fertility, Major macro level fertility theories and models, Micro level perspectives of fertility, Economic, psychological; socio-cultural explanations of fertility levels, Recent changes in fertility patterns in developing countries, Fertility policies and programmes; Mortality: Definitions and key concepts in mortality, Sources of data for mortality analysis, Levels and trends of mortality, Differentials and Determinants, Recent changes in mortality levels and patterns in developing countries, Mortality policies and programmes in developing countries, Emerging and remerging diseases and their effects on mortality patterns, Impact of HIV; Migration: Definitions and key concepts in migration, Migration theories, Description and explanation to migration patterns, Consequences of migration at place of origin and place of destination.
+Course Description: Population trends: Demographic transition theory, Population trends in the world and Namibia in

+particular, Population size and composition, World population and synthesis of demographic components of population change, the population balancing equation, Decomposition and synthesis of demographic components to explain or to estimate population change; Fertility: Definitions and key concepts in fertility, Sources of data for fertility analysis, Levels, trends and differentials of fertility, Major macro level fertility theories and models, Micro level perspectives of fertility, Economic, psychological; socio-cultural explanations of fertility levels, Recent changes in fertility policies and programmes; Mortality: Definitions and key concepts in mortality, Sources of data for mortality analysis, Levels and trends of mortality, Differentials and Determinants, Recent changes in mortality levels and patterns in developing countries, Mortality policies and programmes in developing countries, Emerging and reemerging diseases and their effects on mortality patterns, Impact of HIV; Migration: Definitions and key concepts in migration, Migration theories, Description and explanation to migration patterns, Consequences of migration at place of origin and place of destination.